 Recently I decided to organize my books a little better.
 Instead of strictly by author, I organized them into large categories like history, philosophy, economics, etc, etc. A novel idea, I know.
 Of course this process, as I sifted through the boxes and shelves, forced me to see (by stack size, and word count) exactly what category had won my interests and taxed our budget over the years.
 In my case the winner, by sheer numbers and thickness of books, is biography.
 I’ve definitely read a lot of them over the decades.

 Maybe it’s partially in the blood.
 My mother loves biographies and has a small collection herself.
 For me, I don’t know exactly when biography became my favorite genre, but I can remember two books that probably had the biggest influence on me early on in my reading life.
 Many years ago I read James Boswell’s biography of Samuel Johnson.
 Yes, I read the entire unabridged 1402 pages of the Oxford World Classic edition.
 I’m a slow reader, so believe me that took a while!
 But it was a great reading experience.
 Boswell’s biography was full of wit—which Johnson excelled at—and wisdom and fascinating details about 18th century English culture and art.
 It’s definitely a classic.
-I came away totally fascinated by Johnson’s unique life and his powerful, sharp mind.
+I came away totally fascinated by Johnson’s unique life and powerfully quick, creative, and intelligent mind.

 Boswell’s biography led me to Walter Jackson Bate’s biography of Samuel Johnson.
 This was an absolutely absorbing book and a captivating literary experience.
 I had no idea, at that point in my reading life, that biography could be so compelling, instructive, and psychologically insightful.
 I completed Bate’s biography of Johnson feeling my perspective on life and the dynamics of human potential had changed.
 It was, properly speaking, literature that inspired a reverence for the power of literature to alter how we see the world.
 The book, by the way, won all 3 of the major American literary prizes, something that rarely happens.